RCIC-UCI-Public/website-rcic/docs/source/storage/crsp.rst

           :align: center
           :alt: crsp lab .snapshots directory

-          :tt:`.snapshots` directory or folder at the top-level of the lab
+          :tt:`.snapshots` folder at the top-level of the lab

     #.
-Then you will see a set folders (tip: sort by name), that has the date and time when each snapshot was taken:
+You will see a set folders (tip: sort by name), that have the date and time when each snapshot was taken:

        .. _crsp lab snapshot nav: